The Other Side of Heaven: Release

-Disney produced, advertised, and distributed The Other Side of Heaven.
-Hathaway's The Princess Diaries was also released in 2001.
+Disney distributed The Other Side of Heaven.
+After Hathaway was cast for the lead role in Disney's 2001 movie adaptation of The Princess Diaries, distribution of The Other Side of Heaven was delayed until after The Princess Diaries released in the hopes that the latter's anticipated success would boost the former.

 The film opened theatrically on December 14, 2001, in two venues, earning $55,765 in its opening weekend, ranking number 41 in the domestic box office.
 By the end of its run, almost a year later, on December 2, 2002, the film grossed $4,720,371 domestically and $39,643 overseas for a worldwide total of $4,760,014.

 Critical reception

-The film received negative reviews from critics.
-Review aggregation website Rotten Tomatoes reports a 29% approval rating based on 42 reviews, with an average rating of 4.6 out of 10.
+On the review aggregation website Rotten Tomatoes, The Other Side of Heaven has a 30% approval rating based on 43 reviews, with an average rating of 4.30/10.
 The site's consensus states: "The Other Side of Heaven preaches to the converted; others will likely consider it simplistic, even offensive, propaganda."
 On Metacritic, the film has a 38 out of 100 rating based on 16 critics, indicating "generally unfavorable reviews".

 Professor of literature Terryl Givens noted that the film doesn't mention Groberg's faith or explain why he is serving his mission.
 He speculates that this could be an effort to "universalize the message of Christian service and spiritual coming of age".